Diabetic Foot

 • Blood supply insufficient for healing

-Stage 5: Amputation
+Stage 5: Major Tissue Loss or Amputation

 What Is Diabetic Foot Vascular Assessment?